apognu/defcon/docs/src/06-handlers/tls.md

 This handler can retrieve TLS certificates for a website and fail if its expiration date falls within a configurable window of time.
 This can help detect issues in your renewal processes and be used as a last resort reminder if you still do it manually.

+> For now, only TLS certificates served on port 443 are supported.

 ## Attributes

 | Attribute | Type   | Example         | Description                                                   |